Hotmoka/hotmoka/tutorial/Takamaka.md

 more familiar `amount >= minimumInvestment`: the latter cannot be written in this form, since Java does not allow comparison operators to work on reference types.
-The static method `io.takamaka.code.lang.Takamaka.require()` can be used to require some precondition to hold.
+The static method `io.takamaka.code.lang.Takamaka.require()` is used to require some precondition to hold.
 The `require(condition, message)` call throws an exception if `condition` does not hold, with the given `message`.
 If the new investment is at least 10% higher than the current one, it will be